Medical Assistant Program Description

 Graduates of the Medical Assisting Program at Hocking College showed 100% graduate satisfaction rate over the past five years.
 Employers who have employed Hocking College Medical Assistant graduates showed 100% satisfaction rate over the past five years.

-The Medical Assisting Program at Hocking College has an average retention rate of 70% for the 2019 cohort.
+The Medical Assisting Program at Hocking College has an average retention rate of 75% for the 2018 admission cohort.
 There are a number of support services available to students so that they can successfully complete the program.

 The Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Graduates of CAAHEP-accredited Medical Assistant programs are eligible to sit for the National Certified Medical Assistant CMA (AAMA) exam.
-The MAERB Annual report for 2020 indicated a 80% passage rate for those who chose to take the exam.
+The MAERB Annual report for 2020 indicated a 80% passage rate for the 2019 graduates.
 The percentage far exceeds the 60.00% threshold set forth by MAERB.